glowsplint/resume-ranker/README.md

 3. Uses sum of partial ratio as the final value
 4. No logins
 5. Single page application with one button "Upload" that sends files and input text to server, waits on response from server
-6. Server should execute the script with the uploaded files and input text, and send the json back to the client
+6. Server should execute the script with the uploaded files and input text, and send a response back to the client

 ## Tasks